-Your screen is to small to play this game.
+Your screen is to small to play this free online game.

 According to WikiPiedia there are many fun facts to learn about Gotham City.
-Gotham City or Gotham is a fictional American city appearing in American comic books published by DC Comics, best known as the home of Batman.
+This is a fictional American city appearing in American comic books published by DC Comics, best known as the home of Batman.
 Batman's place of residence was first identified as Gotham City in Batman #4 (Winter 1940).
 The city is located in the Northeastern United States, in close proximity to Metropolis, with the majority of DC Comics references placing Gotham City specifically in New Jersey.
 Cities such as New York City and Chicago have also influenced the look and feel of Gotham over the years.
-Gotham City is frequently depicted to be within driving distance of Metropolis, the home of Superman.
+The city is frequently depicted to be within driving distance of Metropolis, the home of Superman.
 The distance between Gotham and Metropolis has varied greatly over the years, with depictions of the two ranging from being hundreds of miles apart to Gotham and Metropolis being shown as twin cities on opposite sides of Delaware Bay, with Gotham City in New Jersey and Metropolis in Delaware.
 A common theme in stories set in Gotham is the rampant and recurring corruption within the city's civil authorities and infrastructure, most notably within the Gotham City Police Department.

 According to WikiPiedia there are a few notable residents in Gotham City.
 The various comic book series of the Batman family of books are set in Gotham, and feature characters such as Nightwing, Huntress, Black Canary, Barbara Gordon and Batwoman.
 Bruce Wayne does not live in the city itself and is depicted as living just outside of Gotham City in Wayne Manor.
 Other DC characters have also been depicted to be living in Gotham, such as mercenary Tommy Monaghan and renowned demonologist Jason Blood.
 Within modern DC Universe continuity, Batman is not the first hero in Gotham.
 Stories featuring Alan Scott, the Golden Age Green Lantern, set before and during World War II depict Scott living in Gotham, and later depictions show him running his Gotham Broadcasting Corporation.
-Apart from Gotham's superhero residents, the residents of the city feature in a back-up series in Detective Comics called Tales of Gotham City and in two limited series called Gotham Nights.
-Additionally, the Gotham City Police Department is the focus of the series Gotham Central, as well as the mini-series Gordon's Law, Bullock's Law, and GCPD.